Skip to content

 Former president and opposition candidate Donald Trump has thus far survived three assassination attempts Pennsylvania in July, Florida in September and California in October.

-Several American public heavyweights have put their support behind Trump.
+Several American public heavyweights have put their support behind him.

 They include a republican senator from Ohio as vice presidential nominee JD Vance, a recently turned republican Robert F. Kennedy Jr., 2020 Democrat Party presidential nominee Tulsi Gabbard, 2024 Republican Party presidential nominee Vivek Ramaswamy, veteran journalist Tucker Carlson, and the head of Tesla, SpaceX and X (formerly Twitter) Elon Musk.